OpenNTI/nti.externalization/docs/basics.rst

   >>> update_from_external_object(internal, {'Letter': 'b', 'Number': 3})
   <InternalObject 'original' letter='b' number=3>

+Notice that the external form included the ``Class`` key; this is one of the `~._base_interfaces.StandardExternalFields` automatically recognized by the built-in externalizers, whose value is taken from the corresponding key named in `~._base_interfaces.StandardInternalFields`.
+There are
+others:

+  >>> internal.creator = u'sjohnson'
+  >>> internal.createdTime = 123456
+  >>> pprint(to_external_object(internal))
+  {'Class': 'InternalObject',
+   'CreatedTime': 123456,
+   'Creator': 'sjohnson',
+   'Letter': 'b',
+   'Number': 3}

+.. note:: Notice how the names of the internal fields, ``creator`` and
+          ``createdTime`` because ``Creator`` and ``CreatedTime`` in
+          the external object.
+The convention used by this library is that fields that cannot be modified directly by the client are always capitalized.
+Your custom externalizers and interface definitions should follow this convention.

 By using adapters like this, we can separate out externalization from our core logic.
 Of course, that's still a lot of manual code to write.